dave1010/exploring-chatgpt-code-interpreter/README.md

 # Tips for working on code bases

 * Upload a zip file
-* You can get CI to give you chabged fikes or zip up the whole code base again
+* You can get CI to give you changed files or zip up the whole code base again
-* git isnt available and i haven't got it working but dulwich is easy to get working for basic diffs and commits
+* git isn't available and I haven't got it working.
+Dulwich, a Python library for git, is easy to get working for basic diffs and commits
-* CI can also diff an original and modified code base and give you a patch file to download ana apply
+* CI can also diff an original and modified code base and give you a patch file to download and apply